It's all over the media at the moment, isn't it?

 It's all so confusing.
 Therefore, we need to cut through all the hype and really find out - do diet and exercise matter?

-Well, first off, what do we mean by "diet"?
+Well, first off, what do we mean by 'diet'?
 In the media it often means, "I'm on a diet" - in other words, I'm watching what I eat, cutting certain foods out.
-In science, diet has a different meaning: it simply means "what we eat".
+In science, diet has a different meaning: it simply means "What we eat".
 So, if you're an Inuit, living in northern Canada, your diet has a lot of seal meat and fish in it and not so much fruit and veg.
-If you're Italian, you may well eat lots more olives, veg, fruit, beans, nuts and so on in your diet, and less meat.
+If you're Italian, you may well eat lots more olives, vegetables, fruit, beans, nuts and so on in your diet, and less meat.

 Your diet provides both your energy and the building blocks of your body - fairly important, then!

-This activity gives you the chance to check over your understanding of the impacts of diet and exercise on the health of the body, and hopefully gives you a chance to expand that understanding too - let's check it out.
+This activity gives us the chance to check over our understanding of the impacts of diet and exercise on the health of our body, and hopefully gives us the opportunity to expand that understanding too - let's check it out.